arsitektur-jaringan-komputer/Modul-Jarkom/Modul-GNS3/README GNS3 - English.md

 ## Warnings, Advice, Tips and Tricks
 - What's installed on node **is not persistent**, meaning when you work on the project again you need to re-install the app
 - So, **always** save the config on the node to the `/root` directory before exiting the project
 - You can enter the commands you want to always run on that node into the `/root/.bashrc` file at the very bottom.
-(Example: iptables command and echo nameserver earlier)
+(Example: iptables command and echo nameserver earlier)<br>
 ![tips-trik-1](images/tips-trik-1.jpg)
 - You can export a project if you are working as a team by going to the `Project settings` -> `Export portable project` menu.
 ![tips-trik-2](images/tips-trik-2.jpg)
+- If working using a VM on your own local.
+You can prevent the loss of applications or config files by turning off the VM in save state mode.
+- Take advantage of bash scripting to install the necessary applications so you don't have to enter commands one by one, then save to `/root`.
 ## Troubleshooting
--
+- Something you used to do but suddenly couldn't?
+Try turning off the VM first and then turning it back on.
+Still not able?
+Try another way to install GNS3 before asking the assistant.
+- Can't install in one method?
+Try another install method first before asking the assistant.

 ## References